 Microsoft recently implemented a new feature that will send you an automatic email if you delete an unusually large number of files at once.
+Its subject will read “Heads up!
+We noticed that you recently deleted a large number of files from a site”.
 Please check out this post from Sara Haase to learn more.

 Audit Log Search in Office 365 Security & Compliance Center